mgdelneri/Fitness-Tracker/README.md

 The goal of this project was to code the back-end to a Fitness Tracker app.
 We were provided with the front-end of the code.
 The assignment required us to create a Mongo database with a Mongoose schema and handle routes with Express.

 Once finalized, the Fitness Tracker app provides the user with a space to view, create, and track daily workouts.
 The user has to be able to log resistance or cardio exercises in a workout on any given day.
 The user should also be able to track the name, type, weight, sets, reps, and duration of each exercise.
-In a cardio exercise, the user can also track the distance travelled.
+In a cardio exercise, the user can also track the distance traveled.

 ## PROCESS